Our2020View/Our2020View.github.io/miscmods.md

 <h3>"Bonus" Electrical Outlet</h3>

 This mod was done in conjuction with the dedicated 20 amp circuit we installed to allow us to run an electric heater independent of the coach's 30 amp electrical system.
+See that one here:

 [Dedicated 20 Amp Circuit](/ourmods/20ampcircuit/)